Kiichi747/migrate-to-VSTS/Migrate_TFS_to_Git/readme.md

 # TFS to Git migration

 ## What it does
+- loads TFS repository to local dir
+- cleans it history from:
-- cleanup of huge files (e.g. Github denies > 100Mb and does not recommend >50Mb)
+  - huge files (e.g. Github denies > 100Mb and does not recommend >50Mb)
-- cleanup of unnecessary files from the history, like per-user settings files, binaries, caches, etc
+  - unnecessary files, like per-user settings files, binaries, caches, etc
+- adds example .gitignore
+- pushes to remote Git repository (e.g. Github or VSTS)

 ## Prerequisites
 - TFS Team Explorer installed